kellenmace/kellenmace.com-2019/content/blog/transfer-wordpress-org-plugin-ownership-committers/index.md

 To transfer WordPress.org plugin ownership to someone else:

-1. Update the pluginâ€™s `readme.txt` file, changing the `Author`, `Author URI` and `Contributors` in the plugin header and commit those changes to the SVN repository.
+1. Update the plugin'€™s `readme.txt` file, changing the `Author`, `Author URI` and `Contributors` in the plugin header and commit those changes to the SVN repository.
-1. Log in to [wordpress.org](https://wordpress.org/) and navigate to your pluginâ€™s page.
+1. Log in to [wordpress.org](https://wordpress.org/) and navigate to your plugin'€™s page.
 Click the `Advanced View` link in the right sidebar.
 From here, add and remove any committers in the right sidebar.
-If youâ€™re going to remove yourself, just be sure to do that last since after you do, youâ€™ll be unable to make any further changes.
+If y'uâ€™re going to remove yourself, just be sure to do that last since after you do,'youâ€™ll be unable to make any further changes.

 Done!